junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Then he drives, and reads, and asks around if there is anything strange and holy happening, anything like sudden increased heat, or bright light and thunderous sound.
 And he orders more papers.
 More coffee.
 Then he hits the road again.

 The days and roads are muffled together.
 Dean distantly realizes he might be getting as bearded and dirty as he was in Purgatory, and he decides he doesn't care.
-He punches the word "angel" into the laptop searching bar again.
+He punches the word "angel" into the laptop search bar again.

 <br>

 There are some pagan gods in Wyoming, some werewolves in Michigan, and then some more pagan gods in Colorado.
 Dean takes care of them.

-He had hoped maybe some of those pagan gods could have enough juice that he can negotiate to use.
+He had hoped maybe some of those pagan gods could have enough juice that he could negotiate to use.
 But at the end of the day, none of them are anything more than a bunch of bloodthirsty sons of bitches.
 Dean buries his knife in their chests or cuts their heads off, whatever works.

 Blood from gods and creatures splatters across his face.
 Dean gets so used to it now he doesn't flinch or blink.